YeisonAndreyLiCe/portfolio/src/blog/concurrency-and-multithreading.md

 ## What is Concurrency?

 Concurrency refers to the ability of a computer system to handle multiple tasks or requests simultaneously.
-In simpler terms, it’s about making sure that your code can perform multiple operations at once, rather than waiting for one task to complete before starting another.
+In simpler terms, it's about making sure that your code can perform multiple operations at once, rather than waiting for one task to complete before starting another.